-Biosecurity Australia has undertaken a pest risk analysis to assess the quarantine risks posed by Drosophila suzukii which attacks a range of soft fruits, including caneberries, strawberries, cherries, blueberries, grapes and stone fruit.
+The Department of Agriculture, Fisheries and Forestry (DAFF) has undertaken a pest risk analysis to assess the quarantine risks posed by Drosophila suzukii which attacks a range of soft fruits, including caneberries, strawberries, cherries, blueberries, grapes and stone fruit.

 The pest risk analysis meets Australia's obligations under the International Plant Protection Convention and the International Standards for Phytosanitary Measures (ISPM No. 1) to review emergency phytosanitary measures that were notified on 7 April 2010 through the World Trade Organization.